ovh/cds/docs/content/workflows/pipelines/requirements/service/example-pg.md

 #### Add a step of type `script`

-docker image `postgres:9.5.3` start a postgresql at startup.
+Docker image `postgres:9.5.3` start a PostgreSQL at startup.
 So, it's now available on `mypg`

 ```bash
 #!/bin/bash